 Step 4: Seal the deal

-The goal now is to see the impact of your product on the prospect’s problem and business, so they see the benefit of buying (or trying) the product.
+The goal now is to see the impact of your product on the prospect’s problem and business, so they see the benefit of buying (or at least trying) the product.

-Whether scheduling a demo or offering a free trial, it’s at this stage that sales reps lock in a commitment from the prospect.
+Whether scheduling a demo or offering a free trial, it’s at this stage that sales reps start to lock in a commitment from the prospect.

-If the sales rep genuinely listened to their prospect’s situation and positioned your product well throughout, they won't have to sell too hard in this phase.
+If the sales rep genuinely listened to their prospect’s situation and positioned your product well throughout, they won't have to sell too hard in this phase as the prospect should be eager to buy into the solution.

 For this example, let’s assume the role of a SaaS company that sells security software.
 Some examples of need-payoff questions are:

-Adopting a SPIN Selling methodology in your sales team is a time-consuming investment.
+Adopting SPIN selling methodology in your sales team is a time-consuming investment.
 Before you take the plunge, take the technique for a ‘spin’ to see if it's right for your organization.

 Let’s see how this test run would look in a fictional scenario: